pyeve/eve/docs/quickstart.rst

 all endpoints.
 You can then enable or disable HTTP methods at individual endpoint level, as we will soon see.

-Since we are enabling edition we also want to enable proper data validation.
+Since we are enabling editing we also want to enable proper data validation.
 Let's define a schema for our `people` resource.

 ::